johnporter0311/Parrotwebsite/Scripts/ReadMe.txt

 Use “:nth child” CSS to style a series of elements (for example, change the color of every 2nd item in a list) **Import Bootstrap from a CDN and use its column system to create a responsive design** **Imported the CDN but it was not always up so it was hosted locally to ensure that it is available when project is checked.**
+**Create an image carousel with at least 3 images that it rotates through.
+The carousel has a hover feature on it.
+The carousel will stop when the cursor hovers over the picture.**
-**Create an image carousel with at least 3 images that it rotates through** Other features can be added to this list - just ask if your project needs something specific and as long as it’s a good demonstration of your programming skills, it almost certainly will count!
+Other features can be added to this list - just ask if your project needs something specific and as long as it’s a good demonstration of your programming skills, it almost certainly will count!
 Basically, we just want to see you do something interesting and challenging!